vilasinits/vilasinits.github.io/_posts/2025-01-25-romania-and-bulgaria.md

 </header>

 <h1> Romania </h1>
 <p>This winter, we had the chance to visit Romania, a country that left me unexpectedly enchanted.
-My journey began in <strong>Bucharest</strong>, where we immersed myself in the city’s vibrant culture through walking tours.
+Our journey began in <strong>Bucharest</strong>, where we immersed ourselves in the city’s vibrant culture through walking tours.
 One of the highlights was visiting the famous <strong>Cărtureștwe bookstore</strong>—a stunning space filled with books and unique gifts.
 On the top floor, we discovered a cozy café, which unfortunately was closed by the time we had gotten there- we got distracted by the books collection!.</p>

 <h2>Exploring Brașov</h2>